eggsdesign/make-your-own-portfolio/README.md

 With HTML, CSS and Javascript!
 In this course we are going to code a portfolio, and host it with [GitHub Pages](https://pages.github.com/).
 This will give you an introduction to web technology and Git, which should be a solid foundation to build your continued code mastery upon.

 Want to catch up quickly?
 Check out the [summary](summary.md)!
+Keen to dig deeper into front-end development?
+Have a look at this [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap)

 ## Install Git, VSCode and sign up to GitHub